 Also read: How to protect plants from frost

-Vegetables that can be harvested during the winter months
+Vegetables you can harvest during winter

 If you’ve been planting autumn vegetables, you can start harvesting these during early winter!
-Consider growing some faster-growing greens such as spinach, broad beans, kale, Asian greens like bok choy, and cress any time between autumn and early winter.
+Consider growing some faster-growing greens such as spinach, broad beans, kale, Asian greens like bok choy, and cress anytime between autumn and early winter.
 Consult with your local nursery or garden maintenance service for their recommendations on the best planting times for your climate.

 Tips to successfully grow winter vegetables